ULStats/MA4128Assessment-2018/BramSiebert-JuliaLanguage.md

   `
   x = zeros(3,3)
   `
   But what if we don't want an array of just zeros or ones, we can fill the array with the fill command, `fill!(x,y)`, replaces all entries in the array `x` with the value `y`.
 We can also create an array with random numbers between zero and one using `rand(A)`.
 Arrays don't have to contain numbers.
 For example, they can contain strings, or booleans too (using `trues(A)` or `falses(A)`).
-We can also create an array manually.
+We can also create an array manually, like this:
   `
-  x = ([1,2,3],[4,5],[6,7,8,9])
+  x = [1 2 3; 4 5 6; 7 8 9]
   `
-  Notice how we can define an array with different sized rows.
-If we wanted to check the size of this array we use `size(x)`, but for the above array we would get an error.
+This is a two dimensional array, where each semi-colon makes a new row.

+What if we wanted to access specific parts of our array?
+For exmple the first row, or last column.
+This is fairly simple in Julia, `x[i,j]` will give us the element in row `i` column `j`.

   In a mathematical sense we often think of an array as a matrix.
 Therefore we often want to do some linear algebra with our arrays.
 This is fairly easy to do in Julia, and a lot of operators we expect from other programming languages are also found in Julia.
 ```